CzzzzH/Vid2Sim/README.md

 ## 🔔 Updates
+[07/22/2025] We released the training code and scripts to generate training data from TRELLIS

 [07/07/2025] We released our pipeline code, pre-trained model and the GSO testset

 ## 🚧 TODO List
+- [ ] Release our real-world dataset

-- [ ] Release the training dataset and related scripts
+- [x] Release the training code and the scripts to generate training data from TRELLIS

 - [x] Release the pipeline code and pre-trained model